alphagov/whitehall/README.md

   instance of Rummager (e.g. `export RUMMAGER_HOST=http://rummager.dev` in `.powrc`);
-* You'll also need to set `RUMMAGER_HOST` when using the Rummager rake tasks e.g. `RUMMAGER_HOST=http://rummager.dev rake rummager:index`;
+* You'll also need to set `RUMMAGER_HOST` when using the Rummager rake tasks (ie. when building search index)
 * Run the `rummager` and `frontend` applications to view results.
 You just need the `rummager` app to index results.

+### Rebuilding whitehall search index

+The whitehall search index is called 'government'.
+Rebuilding of the whitehall search index can now be done with a bulk data dump.
+This also supports construction of a new detatched index and seamless switchover from the existing to the new index.
+There are two parts to this process, a `rummager_export.rb` script in whitehall which dumps the whitehall data to STDOUT, and a `bulk_load` script in rummager which accepts that data on STDIN and loads it into rummager.

+The `bulk_load` script also takes care of constructing the new offline index, locking the index for writes (so that index write workers queue up waiting for the new index to come online during indexing, avoiding data loss during reindex), and seamlessly switching to the new index on completion.

+One other caveat is the attachment text extraction feature.
+This is controlled by the `Whitehall.extract_text_feature?` feature flag.
+You may wish to disable this feature in development if you don't have local copies of the attachment files.

+Steps:

-Note: Before you index the whitehall data, make sure you have created the rummager indices by running the following task from the rummager repo:
+1. Make sure you have created the rummager indices by running the following task from the rummager repo:

   RUMMAGER_INDEX=government bundle exec rake rummager:migrate_index

+2. Run the bulk export and load:

+  bundle exec ./script/rummager_export.rb | bash -c "cd ../rummager; bundle exec ./bin/bulk_load government "

 ## Specifying a different endpoint for the GDS Content API